 According to Perumal, some of the biggest challenges with AddEm Labs’ PCB development have included taking the product from its prototype stage to develop it into a product that will work consistently each time it is used and to formulate a product that appeals to a wide audience.

-Slavcev noted that one of the challenges of translational research is the difficult process of obtaining funding for science is a difficult process.
-“While Canada [spends] an enormous amount on science, the return in terms of new health technology is rather poor,” says Slavcev.
+Slavcev noted that one of the challenges of translational research is obtaining funding for science.
+“While Canada [spends] an enormous amount on science, the return in terms of new health technology is rather poor,” said Slavcev.

 Yet Slavcev finds translational research highly rewarding.
 “It has been an amazing journey and while I’m too old to hold an epinephrine level like this for too long, my team is not and whatever happens, I will not regret the process and experience,” said Slavcev.